Before you come to study in Australia, you must obtain a student visa from the Department of Home Affairs (DoHA).

 Under the SSVF, all registered education providers have been allocated an immigration risk rating based on the immigration risk outcomes of their international students over a 12-month period.
 The same approach has also been used to allocate an immigration risk rating to each country/region.
 The single immigration risk framework will be used to guide the evidence of financial capacity and English language proficiency that a student is required to provide with their visa application.
 It will be based on two factors – the immigration risk outcomes associated with the student's education provider and country/region of citizenship.

-To see the documentary requirements please download the document A Simplified Student Visa Framework – Documentary Requirements.
+To see the documentary requirements please download: A Simplified Student Visa Framework – Documentary Requirements.

 To be eligible for streamlined visa processing and to apply to Western Sydney University International College you must be a genuine student and fulfil the genuine temporary entrant requirement and have sufficient funds to: